United Asset Strategies Inc. Acquires 859 Shares of Johnson & Johnson (NYSE:JNJ)

-United Asset Strategies Inc. boosted its holdings in Johnson & Johnson (NYSE:JNJ – Get Rating) by 21.5% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 4,856 shares of the company’s stock after buying an additional 859 shares during the quarter.
-United Asset Strategies Inc.’s holdings in Johnson & Johnson were worth $831,000 at the end of the most recent reporting period.
+United Asset Strategies Inc. grew its position in Johnson & Johnson (NYSE:JNJ – Get Rating) by 21.5% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 4,856 shares of the company’s stock after acquiring an additional 859 shares during the quarter.
+United Asset Strategies Inc.’s holdings in Johnson & Johnson were worth $831,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds and other institutional investors have also modified their holdings of the stock.
-BlackRock Inc. raised its holdings in Johnson & Johnson by 1.9% during the 3rd quarter.
+A number of other large investors have also recently added to or reduced their stakes in the business.
+Nordea Investment Management AB lifted its holdings in shares of Johnson & Johnson by 102.3% in the 3rd quarter.
+Nordea Investment Management AB now owns 19,399,590 shares of the company’s stock worth $3,189,681,000 after buying an additional 9,808,798 shares during the period.
+BlackRock Inc. lifted its stake in shares of Johnson & Johnson by 1.9% during the 3rd quarter.
 BlackRock Inc. now owns 195,038,467 shares of the company’s stock worth $31,498,715,000 after purchasing an additional 3,653,357 shares during the last quarter.
-Geode Capital Management LLC raised its holdings in Johnson & Johnson by 2.6% during the 3rd quarter.
-Geode Capital Management LLC now owns 43,320,776 shares of the company’s stock worth $6,977,300,000 after purchasing an additional 1,106,544 shares during the last quarter.
-Morgan Stanley raised its holdings in Johnson & Johnson by 3.1% during the 2nd quarter.
-Morgan Stanley now owns 25,066,744 shares of the company’s stock worth $4,129,496,000 after purchasing an additional 760,796 shares during the last quarter.
-Nordea Investment Management AB raised its holdings in Johnson & Johnson by 102.3% during the 3rd quarter.
-Nordea Investment Management AB now owns 19,399,590 shares of the company’s stock worth $3,189,681,000 after purchasing an additional 9,808,798 shares during the last quarter.
-Finally, Franklin Resources Inc. raised its holdings in Johnson & Johnson by 1.7% during the 3rd quarter.
-Franklin Resources Inc. now owns 16,392,226 shares of the company’s stock worth $2,647,348,000 after purchasing an additional 273,957 shares during the last quarter.
-Institutional investors and hedge funds own 67.84% of the company’s stock.
+National Bank of Canada FI acquired a new position in Johnson & Johnson during the 4th quarter valued at about $286,371,000.
+Allspring Global Investments Holdings LLC acquired a new position in Johnson & Johnson during the 4th quarter valued at about $269,447,000.
+Finally, Marathon Asset Mgmt Ltd acquired a new position in Johnson & Johnson during the 3rd quarter valued at about $239,413,000.
+67.84% of the stock is currently owned by institutional investors and hedge funds.

+A number of analysts have recently commented on JNJ shares.
+Citigroup restated a “buy” rating and issued a $195.00 target price (up previously from $192.00) on shares of Johnson & Johnson in a research note on Wednesday, December 15th.
+The Goldman Sachs Group initiated coverage on Johnson & Johnson in a report on Friday, December 17th.
+They issued a “neutral” rating and a $161.00 price target for the company.
+Raymond James raised their target price on Johnson & Johnson from $178.00 to $185.00 in a research note on Wednesday, January 26th.
+Bank of America began coverage on Johnson & Johnson in a report on Wednesday, March 2nd.
+They issued a “neutral” rating for the company.
+Finally, Morgan Stanley decreased their price target on Johnson & Johnson from $187.00 to $175.00 and set an “equal weight” rating for the company in a report on Monday, January 24th.
+Four equities research analysts have rated the stock with a hold rating, six have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, the stock currently has an average rating of “Buy” and an average price target of $180.57.

-In related news, VP Thibaut Mongon sold 23,681 shares of the business’s stock in a transaction dated Thursday, March 17th.
-The stock was sold at an average price of $176.25, for a total value of $4,173,776.25.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Insiders own 0.35% of the company’s stock.
+In related news, VP Thibaut Mongon sold 23,681 shares of Johnson & Johnson stock in a transaction on Thursday, March 17th.
+The shares were sold at an average price of $176.25, for a total value of $4,173,776.25.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+0.35% of the stock is currently owned by company insiders.

 About Johnson & Johnson (Get Rating)